WillPanSUTD/Crypter/Will/README.txt

 Contents:
 Source.cpp describe an example of read/write binary file from txt file stored in the directory.

+Encryption.cpp is an example of XOR encryption(I downloaded from a bbs).
+The keys need to be typed in during running.

 Change the directory and try to run it.